stephanj/blueskyFeedWordpressPlugin/README.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-The BlueSky Feed plugin allows you to show the latest BlueSky feed on your Wordpress site.
+The Bluesky Feed plugin allows you to show the latest Bluesky feed on your Wordpress site.

 == Description ==

-The BlueSky Feed plugin allows you to show the latest BlueSky feed on your Wordpress site.
+The Bluesky Feed plugin allows you to show the latest Bluesky feed on your Wordpress site.

 == Installation ==